Longitudinal Self-Supervised Learning: Related Work

-\textbf{Self-Supervised Learning for Images.} Visual representation learning has recently focused on approaches utilizing self-supervised methods, which have demonstrated monumental gains compared to their supervised counterparts \cite{simclr,moco,Kolesnikov2019}.
-For instance, recent work has tackled representation learning in images using contextual approaches, such as exploiting color information \cite{zhang2016colorful, larsson2017colorization} and spatial relationships \cite{noroozi2016unsupervised,sabokrou2019self}.
-Contrastive learning is proposed to explicit model similarity relationships across samples to regularize representation learning \cite{simclr}.
-This idea is then extended to the modeling of temporal relationships \cite{oord2018representation}.
-Similar ideas have been used for super-resolution \cite{dong2014learning,johnson2016perceptual} or estimating depth from stereo images \cite{pillai2019superdepth}.
-Moreover, multi-task and cross-domain feature learning from imagery also benefits from training in a self-supervised manner \cite{doersch2017multi,ren2018cross}.

-\textbf{Longitudinal Neuroimaging Studies.} Deep learning models applied to longitudinal neuroimaging studies are largely based on supervised learning, i.e., by training classification models based on image time series using regular recurrent networks \cite{lipton2015learning,santeramo2018longitudinal,gao2019distanced,cui2019rnn,ghazi2019training}.
-Longitudinal pooling is proposed to augment the learned representation of each time point with information gathered from other images in the time series \cite{ouyang2020recurrent}.
-Methods for explicitly exploiting dependencies within the intra-subject series are mostly based on parameterizing the trajectories of representations in the latent space, such as using Mixed Effect Models \cite{Xiong2019,Louis2019}.
-Unsupervised learning for longitudinal data involves deep clustering frameworks that form multi-modal parametric distributions in the representation space \cite{falissard2018deep}.
-In general, unsupervised, weakly supervised, or non-parametric representation learning is a topic rarely studied for longitudinal neuroimaging data.
+\textbf{Longitudinal Neuroimaging Studies.} Deep learning models applied to longitudinal neuroimaging studies are largely based on supervised learning, i.e., by training classification models based on image time series using regular recurrent networks \citep{lipton2015learning,santeramo2018longitudinal,cui2019rnn,ghazi2019training}.
+Based on these models, longitudinal pooling is proposed to augment the learned representation of each time point with information gathered from images of other time points in the series \citep{ouyang2020recurrent}.
+Other methods for explicitly exploiting dependencies within the intra-subject series are generally based on parameterizing the trajectories of representations in the latent space, such as using Mixed Effect Models \citep{Xiong2019,Louis2019}.